Giveth/giveth-docs/giveconomy/givbacks.md

 GIV tokens earned through the GIVbacks program can be used throughout the GIVeconomy: for governance within the [**GIVgarden**](./givgarden), to support the token by providing liquidity (and earning rewards!) in the [**GIVfarm**](./givfarm), or for donating to projects on [Giveth](https://giveth.io).

-## Claiming GIVbacks
+## Harvesting GIVbacks
-GIVbacks are available to be claimed after the round ends and GIV is distributed to eligible donor addresses.
-This GIV can be claimed **here**.
-Please note that when you claim GIV rewards from any part of the GIVeconomy, our token distro contract sends you all liquid GIV allocated to your address on that network.
-For example, when you claim GIV rewards earned from staking LP tokens in the GIVfarm on xDai, you also claim rewards allocated to you from GIVbacks (if any) and the liquid amount from your GIVstream.
+GIVbacks are available to be harvested after the round ends and GIV is distributed to eligible donor addresses.
+This GIV can be harvested **here**.
+Please note that when you harvest GIV rewards from any part of the GIVeconomy, our token distro contract sends you all liquid GIV allocated to your address on that network.
+For example, when you harvest GIV rewards earned from staking LP tokens in the GIVfarm on xDai, you also harvest rewards allocated to you from GIVbacks (if any) and the liquid amount from your GIVstream.
 This is broken down in the harvest popup that you encounter upon claim:

 <img alt='givbacks round 8 sample' src={useBaseUrl('/img/content/giveconomy/givBacks2.png')} />